|

 on Acid Rock Drainage (ICARD) in Vancouver in 1997, informal meetings

-were held between industry, government, consultants and university
+were held among industry, government, consultants and university

 representatives to discuss initial ideas on an acid drainage initiative